warpme/minimyth2/README.md

 - (6) - no Audio support yet on this SoC
 - (7) - rkvdec is not yet supported on this SoC
 - (8) - hevc/vp9 is not yet supported on this SoC (due no rkvdec support)
-- (9) - hw.video decode with rendering to DRM planes gives green screen
+- (9) - hw.video decode with rendering to DRM planes has no OSD (probably Z-order issue)

 ### Video Decoding Test results